LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_troubleshooting.md

 ### Troubleshooting transfers

 If you're trying to transfer a conversation to a live agent or another bot, but it isn't working, the reason could be one of several.
-(For some practice with transfers, complete the [Connect to LiveEngage](conversation-builder-tutorials-guides-getting-started.html) tutorial.)
+(For some practice with transfers, complete the [Connect to Conversational Cloud](conversation-builder-tutorials-guides-getting-started.html) tutorial.)

 #### The transfer isn't working